telefonicaid/iotagent-node-lib/doc/expressionLanguage.md

     only `true` or `1` are cast to true.
 -   If attribute type is `None` then the value is cast to `null` (JSON null)

+> **Note**.
+All the operations and castings described above are not performed using JELX, because the user has full
+> control on the final value of the attributes, so there is no need of adding a layer of autocast that would interfere
+> and makes things more complicated.

 E.g.: if a device with the following provisioning information is provisioned in the IoT Agent:

 ```json